18 Time Estimates

 Developing Time Estimates

-Before you begin, every member of the design team should be present, and you should be working with requirements that have been categorized and prioritized.
-Further, the requirements should flow logically, with all dependencies identified and documented.
+Before you begin, every team member should be present, and you should have a set of categorized and prioritized requirements.
+Further, the requirements should flow logically – all dependencies should be identified and documented.

-2. Each team member should secretly record the amount of time they think it will take to complete the requirement.
-You can do this by jotting down your time estimate on a piece of paper using a common unit (e.g. half days or days), or you can use a deck of cards.
-In the latter case, each team member should select an estimate from a set of cards with predefined times on them (such as 0 days, 0.5 days, 1 day, 2 days, 4 days, 8 days, etc.).
-Regardless of the method, keep your estimate to yourself until everyone has made their choice.
+- Each team member should secretly record the time they think it will take to complete the requirement.
+You can do this by jotting down your time estimate on paper using a common unit (e.g., half days or days), or with a deck of cards.
+In the latter case, each team member should select an estimate from a set of cards with predefined times (e.g., 0 days, 0.5 days, 1 day, 2 days, 4 days, 8 days, etc.).
+Regardless of the method, keep your estimate to yourself until everyone has done it.

 What do you do if everyone agrees on the time estimate?
 Or worse, what if everyone disagrees?

-The answer is to simply document and discuss all assumptions and/or questions.
-This process helps identify new requirements, misunderstandings, or things that not everyone has thought about.
+The answer is to document and discuss all assumptions and questions.
+This process helps identify new requirements, and clears misunderstandings.